charlesetc/Orb/readme.md

 # Orb

-Orb does some crazy stuff...
+Orb does some pretty weird stuff...

 Basically Orb is a collection of libraries, and then an ast mapper (ppx) that rewrites normal OCaml literals to use Orb's types.
 And then some more